teal-finance/rainbow/README.md

 The container enables by default the CORS, the export ports and a rate limiter.
 Some of these features can be customized using environments variables.

 The following commands configures the server listening on port 2222 (published to port 1111) and front-end using CORS with `http://localhost:1111`.
+See also the comments within the [Dockerfile](Dockerfile) for the details.

     podman build --build-arg addr=http://localhost:1111 --build-arg port=2222 -t rainbow .
     podman stop rainbow # if already running in background